ShivanKaul/star-spec/draft-dss-star.md

 Aggregation is the final phase of STAR.
 It happens offline and does not require any communication between different STAR entities.
 It proceeds as follows.
 First, the Aggregation Server groups reports together based on their `share_commitment` value.
+If applicable, the Aggregation Server also verifies that each share commitment is correct, i.e., by invoking the Verify function on each `share` and `share_commitment` pair in candidate set of reports.
 Let `report_set` denote a set of at least REPORT_THRESHOLD reports that have a matching `share_commitment` value.

 Given this set, the Aggregation Server begins by running the secret share recovery algoritm as follows: